 - I buy domains from a company called 10dollar.ca

-- I pay for some premium WordPress plugins and services.
+- I pay for some premium WordPress plugins, services and themes.

 - And I make more money online than I spend on web hosting expenses.